 - Extremely common in Power Rangers, particularly the early seasons.
 The good guys teleport in streaks of light, but the bad guys use smoke and such personal touches as, in one case, a bouncing skull superimposed over the screen.
 Ranger teleportation is slowly phased out (to vanish entirely for Lightspeed, with a comeback in Ninja Storm) but villains make great use of teleportation, often with elaborate special effects that let you know who's coming before they materialize.
 Due to an early episode featuring an important teleportation device, SPD lacks it - it wouldn't make sense if all bad guys could just teleport at will, so many sentai scenes of villains going ka-poof were edited.
 RPM lacks villain teleportation as well, as it would also not do for villains to be able to get through the city's barrier just by thinking about it.
 However, this results in villain escapes making little sense - as they just walk off, you'd really think the Rangers would try to stop them.

 - The Cult of Skaro Daleks used their ability to "emergency temporal shift" to evade The Doctor many times, much to his annoyance.
-Of course this backfires when the cult is wiped out leaving just Caan who shifts straight into the Time war
+This backfires when Caan shifts straight into the Time war

 - John Druitt from Sanctuary is not always a villain, but definitely not nicest person in a world.
 And he can teleport.
 So can his daughter, but her power came with being Brainwashed and Crazy.